Founder and Artistic Director

 Janelle created JGDT in 2011 to further explore her ideas in movement, and since then has found her choreographic voice as she has grown her troupe from pick-up gigs to a regularly rehearsing and committed group of six dancers.
 Janelle’s most recent years of work have included full length performances with live music, as well as pieces commissioned for film and stage.

-Janelle Gilchrist Dance Troupe creates dynamic contemporary ballet pieces that highlight line, form, core initiation, fluidity of the arms, and movement patterns.
-Using the dancers as an ensemble and in smaller groups, Janelle grounds her work in strong ballet technique, fused with modern and jazz, to produce cohesive pieces driven by an underlying idea.
-Each of her pieces explore different aspects of the intersections of story, emotion, African American culture, popular culture and classical music.
+Janelle Gilchrist Dance Troupe performs dynamic contemporary ballet pieces that highlight line, form, core initiation, fluidity of the arms, and movement patterns.
+Using the dancers as an ensemble, in smaller groups, or solos, Janelle grounds her choreography in strong ballet technique, fused with modern and jazz, to produce cohesive pieces driven by an underlying idea.
+Pieces are often about a story, an emotion, African American culture, and popular culture.
+Pieces are often about a story, an emotion, African American culture, and popular culture.
+Music is also an important aspect.
+Music styles they dance to include classical, jazz, and modern.
+The Troupe sometimes performs to live music.
+As a small company, donations to support our work at unpaid arts festivals and community events are greatly appreciated and can be made on Venmo @janelle-gilchrist.